The New York Times meets the un-contact center

 Here are five key takeaways from the article:

-- Customer service jobs that were once sent offshore to call centers are coming back to the U.S. as a way to improve customer experience through improved quality and more business agility.
+- Customer service jobs that were once sent offshore to contact centers are coming back to the U.S. as a way to improve customer experience through improved quality and more business agility.

-- Many great agents dislike working in traditional call centers, but love the flexibility of providing customer service from their own homes.
+- Many great agents dislike working in traditional contact centers, but love the flexibility of providing customer service from their own homes.

 - Great resources are available to prepare home-based agents for the wide variety of call types, with distance learning that includes application and soft skills development.

-- While Uber capitalized on the problems with traditional taxicab services, Liveops’ flexible model targets an inherent problem with traditional call centers—inflexibility.
+- While Uber capitalized on the problems with traditional taxicab services, Liveops’ flexible model targets an inherent problem with traditional contact centers—inflexibility.